 The plan is generated by the project team and is used as both a cross-reference for other documentation and as a guide for responsibility on the quality aspects of the project.
 Team members refer to it to find documents (either in whole or be reference) that they need to examine regarding quality standards for their deliverables.
 Managers refer to it to clarify what practices are considered essential for quality performance and to affirm who is responsible for those practices.
 The customer may refer to the quality management plan for assurance that quality practices are in place for their deliverables (and to identify any specific practices for which they are responsible).

-The quality approach often includes extensive reference documentation that supports the quality plan, including the documents needed to validate deliverable performance.
+The most important section in this document is the quality approach section.
+This section often includes extensive reference documentation that supports the quality plan, including the documents needed to validate deliverable performance.
 It will also outline how specific practices, such as design reviews, management reviews, customer reviews, and records management will be carried out.

 In developing a quality management plan, it is important to consider the customer’s quality practices.
 Customers with high levels of quality planning and expertise often expect similar levels of effort from their vendors and supporting organizations.
 Thus, prior to developing a quality management plan, it is often prudent to review the customer’s quality practices and management plans.